 A stimulating and demanding programme, involving intensive learning in small groups, the MSc in Criminology and Criminal Justice will equip you with an advanced understanding of crime and criminal justice, comprising courses in criminological theory, the study of criminal justice, and training in research design and methodology.

 The MSc in Criminology and Criminal Justice is offered on both a full-time (one-year) and part-time (two-year) basis.
 The degree and expectations for both modes of study are equally rigorous.
 Part-time students take their classes with the full-time students, but spread over two years to accommodate work and personal circumstances.

-The MSc is comprised of three components (the timings refer to the full-time course, please see the Law Faculty website for details of the part-time course):
+The MSc is comprised of three components (the timings refer to the full-time course, please see the part-time MSc webpage for details of the part-time course):

-The second half of the course offers you a thorough grounding in the criminological understanding of criminal justice/penal institutions and processes.
+The second compulsory course offers you a thorough grounding in the criminological understanding of criminal justice/penal institutions and processes.
 The core themes of classic research on these processes are introduced, before you are introduced to contemporary issues and controversies in criminal justice and punishment.
 The course introduces you to competing theoretical perspectives on the criminal justice process and encourages you to think about the role of the state/criminal law in the regulation of human behaviour and the place and limitations of criminal justice interventions in producing safe societies.
-Part-time students can choose to take this compulsory course in the second term of either their first or second year of study.
+This course runs in the second term; part-time students can choose to take this compulsory course in the second term of either their first or second year of study.

-This course is focused on the challenges and the opportunities that different methods of data collection have for validity and reliability of data.
+This compulsory course, which runs in the first term, is focused on the challenges and the opportunities that different methods of data collection have for validity and reliability of data.
 Methods include experiments and quasi-experiments; questionnaires and survey research; field research, and the collection of written documents.
 The scientific method, theory testing and research design will also be discussed.
 Ethical concerns are given special emphasis.
 Part-time students take this course in the first term of their first year of study.